The ultimate guide to administrative tasks and duties

 How to improve your administrative skills

-The above are just a few of the skills required for administrative jobs.
-If you already possess these skills and are looking to upskill, or if your resume's skills section is looking bare, it’s time to learn some new skills while refining the ones you already have.
+If you already have these capabilities, or if your resume's skills section looks a little bare, you can learn new skills while refining the ones you already have.

-Here are three tips to help you improve your administrative skills and update your resume.
+Here are three tips to help you improve your administrative skills, update your resume and cover letter, or help you with your job search.

 1. Learn more about your company and the wider industry

-You can also ask your manager and/or superiors about the broader company roadmap as well as business objectives to help identify extra skills that will help you be a true team player.
+You can also ask your manager about the broader company roadmap and business objectives to identify extra skills that will make you a more effective team player.

 2. Take advantage of training and development programs

-Seek out your company’s internal training and development programs to help bolster your skills as an administrative professional and boost your own career trajectory.
-If possible, you could also ask your company if they might consider providing tuition reimbursement for any external courses or programs that will help your on-the-job performance.
+Your company’s internal training and development programs can help bolster your soft and hard skills and boost your own career trajectory.
+You could also inquire about tuition reimbursement for external courses or certifications aimed at improving your job performance.

 3. Seek out challenging new opportunities